HerbCaudill/crdx/README.md

 Redux works with an append-only list of actions.
 CRDX adds a couple of twists:

-- To ensure each action’s authenticity, each one is cryptographically **signed** by its author.
+- To ensure each action’s authenticity, each one is **signed and encrypted** by its author.
 - To ensure the integrity of the whole sequence of actions, each one is linked to the previous one by its cryptographic **hash**.
 - To support peer-to-peer replication, we need to deal with concurrent changes, which means a simple append-only list of actions won’t be sufficient.
-Instead, we arrange actions in a directed acyclic **graph** (DAG).
+Instead, we arrange actions in a **directed acyclic graph** (DAG).

-This hash-chained and signed directed graph of actions is called a **hash graph**.
+### Encryption and authentication

 ## How